 Summer camp can come to you via crate.
 KiwiCo ships you a crate with five days of activity and discovery, enhanced by on-demand videos.
 KiwiCo offers three different tiers, so there is something for all age groups.

 Virtual summer camps offer kids a way to learn and grow during the months when school isn’t in session.
-With a virtual summer camp, you can enhance their experience and get them excited about STEM, art, and other areas of interest.
+With an online summer camp, you can enhance their experience and get them excited about STEM, art, and other areas of interest.
 Because many of these activities take place online, be sure to make sure your kiddos get time to unplug, go outside, and play.

-For more virtual experience, check out the following:
+For more virtual experiences, check out the following: